Boulton Paul Defiant: Air combat

 On 1 July, 141 Squadron despatched L6997 on the first Defiant night patrol.
 In August, the squadron was operating both by day and night; on 15 August, the first possible nighttime success by a Defiant was recorded, and from September onwards, the squadron principally operated at night.
-In September, as a response to the commencement of heavy attacks upon London by the Luftwaffe, known as the Blitz, B Flight of No. 141 moved to RAF Biggin Hill, Bromley, while A Flight relocated to Gatwick Airport, West Sussex in October prior to moving to RAF Gravesend, Kent.
-Successful claimed interceptions took place, such as two He 111s being claimed on 15/16 September; the first confirmed kill by Defiant of the squadron was made on 22 December, of a single He 111.
+In September, as a response to the commencement of heavy attacks upon London by the Luftwaffe—The Blitz—B Flight of No. 141 moved to RAF Biggin Hill, Bromley, while A Flight relocated to RAF Gatwick, West Sussex in October, then to RAF Gravesend, Kent.
+Successful claimed interceptions took place, such as two He 111s being claimed on 15/16 September; the first confirmed kill, of a single He 111, by a Defiant of the squadron was made on 22 December.

-The Defiant night fighters had initially lacked airborne interception radar, thus enemy aircraft were spotted and attacked via the eyes of the crew alone, aided by ground-based searchlights intended to illuminate attacking bombers.
-In the opening months of 1941, as the German night bombing campaign reached its peak, increasing numbers of Defiant night fighter-equipped squadrons became operational and commenced night patrols although, according to Bowyers, there were relatively few claims across many Defiant sorties.
-As a counterpoint, aviation author John Taylor noted that during the Blitz on London of 1940–41, the four Defiant-equipped squadrons were responsible for shooting down more enemy aircraft than any other type in the theatre.
+The Defiant night fighters had initially lacked aircraft interception radar; enemy aircraft were spotted by crew observation aided by ground-based searchlights illuminating attacking bombers.
+In the opening months of 1941, as the German night bombing campaign reached its peak, increasing numbers of Defiant night fighter-equipped squadrons became operational and commenced night patrols although, according to Bowyer, there were relatively few claims from many Defiant sorties.
+However, aviation author John Taylor noted that during the Blitz on London of 1940–41, the four Defiant-equipped squadrons were responsible for shooting down more enemy aircraft than any other type in the theatre.

 The improved Defiant Mk II model was fitted with the AI Mk.
-IV radar and a Merlin XX engine, increasing the aircraft's performance, particularly at night time.
+IV radar and a Merlin XX engine, increasing the aircraft's performance, particularly at nighttime.
 In September 1941, 264 Squadron became the first to receive the Defiant Mk II, bringing them into operational use by mid-September.
 The principal users of the Mk II night fighter were 96, 151, and 262 Squadrons.
-As the radar-equipped Defiants began filtering through to operational squadrons, the Luftwaffes bombing campaign petered out as German forces had become heavily engaged on the Eastern Front as they embarked upon the Operation Barbarossa the invasion of the Soviet Union.
+As the radar-equipped Defiants began filtering through to operational squadrons, the Luftwaffes bombing campaign petered out as German forces had become heavily engaged in the Operation Barbarossa invasion of the Soviet Union.

 Defiant night fighters typically attacked enemy bombers from below, in a similar manoeuvre to the later German Schräge Musik method.
 Defiants attacked more often from slightly ahead or to one side, rather than from directly under the tail.
-The turret-fighter concept was not immediately discarded and the fitting of Defiant-type turrets to Beaufighter and Mosquito night fighters was tried to enable these aircraft to duplicate these methods but the deleterious effect on performance proved drastic and the idea was abandoned.
+The turret-fighter concept was not immediately discarded.
+Four-gun turrets were fitted to Beaufighter (Mk II, in 1941) and Mosquito (Bristol design turret, September 1941) night fighters to test the advantages of flexible firing in night fighting, but the effect on top speed, reduced from 303 mph to 272 mph at altitude for the Beaufighter, was not acceptable, and those conversions were abandoned.
+Further developments using more powerful engines were considered, but the idea of a Defiant replacement was finally dropped in 1942.